-A reflection on the curate's ministry since ordination.
+A Reflective Practice Assignment, reflecting on the curate's ministry since ordination.
 This assignment may be in any of the forms described on page 9.
-It should include some thoughts about the curate's ongoing and developing vocation to ministry.
-The curate could go back to his/her BAP papers and diaconal year review to identify particular areas of development and change.
+This final assessment must include some consideration of the curate's ongoing and developing vocation to ministry, with reference to the original BAP papers and diaconal year (Stage 1) review to identify particular areas of development and change.
 Record both joys and sorrows and the things that have surprised the curate in ministry and the situations / events through which the curate has learnt most.

-The reflection should include some thoughts about the type of context to which the curate feels called at the end of his/her curacy.
+The assignment should include some thoughts about the type of context to which the curate feels called at the end of his/her curacy.
 It ought properly to identify the future needs of any dependents too.